 Registered Physiotherapist – Pelvic Health, Clinic Director

 She has trained extensively with experts in Canada and in the United States through the Herman and Wallace Pelvic Rehabilitation Institute and the American Physical Therapy Association.
-Her training in pelvic floor dysfunction has included courses to assess and treat urinary incontinence, complex pelvic pain, sexual pain, gastro-intestinal disorders, prolapse, pre and postnatal, preparation for labour and delivery, post-surgical, post-menopausal and post-cancer care.
+Her training in pelvic floor dysfunction (in adults and pediatrics) has included courses to assess and treat urinary incontinence, complex pelvic pain, sexual pain, gastro-intestinal disorders, prolapse, pre and postnatal, preparation for labour and delivery, post-surgical, post-menopausal and post-cancer care.
 She is a Pfilates (pelvic floor pilates) Certified Instructor and a Level 1 Hypopressive Certified Instructor.
 Angelique also acts as a Teaching Assistant for Pelvic Health Solutions, a company dedicated to educating physiotherapists and other health care practitioners about pelvic health.

 To achieve the best results for the treatment of pelvic problems, Angelique is a firm believer in the importance of treating within a multi-disciplinary team environment This may include working with your family doctor, midwife, urologist, gynaecologist and other health care professionals including the practitioners at Proactive Pelvic Health Centre.